 This post contains affiliate links which means that we may receive a small commission if you make a purchase through a link at no additional cost to you.
 Thank you for your support!

 The famous Bialetti Moka Pot… I’m sure you know what it looks like.
 When most people think of Italy a few things come to mind.
 Food, wine, culture, and coffee.
 Coffee is highly revered by all Italians but it wasn’t introduced to Italy until the early 17th century.
 It wasn’t very popular since coffee was thought of as an Arab affectation and the church called it exotic and threatening.
 It was an “Eastern thing.”

 Until the 19th century coffee in Italy was brewed the Turkish way which was putting the coffee and water into a long-handled pot called a cezve.
-You then would bring it to a boil and serve in small cups with the grinds settling to the bottom.
+You then would bring it to a boil and serve it in small cups with the grinds settling to the bottom.
 In the early 19th century Italians started to brew coffee in a new way.

 Mr. Angelo Moriondo designed an espresso (not expresso) machine that used steam and forced water to make coffee.
 The problem was the machine was even bigger than those used in restaurants and coffee bars today.
 Therefore, he never produced or marketed this machine.